awesome-pro/neon-website/content/docs/guides/prisma-migrations.md

 To follow along with this guide, you will need:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select an existing project or click the `New Project` button to create a new one.

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

 Navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this: